 Naturalist Jim Buchholz is worried about the wildlife in and around Kohler-Andrae State Park.
-Buchholz served as superintendent of Kohler-Andrae for twenty-five year before retiring in 2013.
+Before retiring in 2013, Buchholz had served as superintendent of Kohler-Andrae for twenty-five years.
 On May 11, he took a group from Sierra Club and Friends of the Black River Forest on a tour of some of the rare dunes at Kohler-Andrae as part of Wisconsin Loves Parks day.

 Sandhill cranes flew overhead while bluebirds built their nests in the white pines.
 The landscape appeared pristine and untroubled, and Buchholz was clearly an expert on it.